-For the second consecutive time, the Contestant must not participate in a contest for a period of at least 60 days.
+For the second consecutive time, the Contestant must not participate in a contest for at least 60 days.
 For the third consecutive time, the Contestant must not participate in a contest for a period of 90 days or for such longer period as the Medical Practitioner determines, referred to in Section 49 of the Act.